How Race-Related Trauma Affects Mental Health

 By Lauren Krouse

 If you feel anxious, depressed, or overwhelmed with the current state of the world, you are not alone and you deserve support.
-Microaggressions, news of another hate crime, another video of police brutality circulating on social media—all of these are examples of stressors that can resurface and trigger racial trauma.
+Unintentional insults, news of a hate crime, another video of police brutality circulating on social media — all of these are examples of stressors that can resurface and trigger racial trauma.

 What Is Racial Trauma?

-“Racial trauma,” sometimes called “racial battle fatigue,” is the phrase we use to describe how racist incidents, racism, and racial discrimination can build up in your life and cause serious emotional and mental injuries.
+“Racial trauma” — sometimes called “racial battle fatigue,” a phrase first introduced by William A. Smith — is used to describe how incidents and discriminatory acts influenced by racial prejudice or bias can build up in your life and cause serious emotional and mental injuries.

 Types of Racial Trauma